buds-lab/building-prediction-benchmarking/model_notebooks/README.md

 - The primary model code developed for each technique should have the prefix `master-`
 - Feel free to copy the `master-` jupyter notebooks from previous analysis as the staring point of a new technique
 - Models should only use the data from
-- Once a model is implemented
+- Once a model is implemented, please add to the list below

 ## Models Tested: